microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationclass-post-assignment.md

 Namespace: microsoft.graph

 Creates a new assignment.

 Only teachers in a class can create an assignment.
-Assignments start in the Draft state, which means that students will not see the assignment until publish is called.
+Assignments start in the Draft state, which means that students will not see the assignment until publication.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).